aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/get-worksheet-of-the-chart/_index.md

 ---
 title: Get Worksheet of the Chart with JavaScript via C++
 linktitle: Get Worksheet of the Chart
 description: Learn how to retrieve the worksheet associated with an Excel chart using Aspose.Cells for JavaScript via C++.
 Access and manipulate the underlying data of the chart efficiently.
 keywords: Aspose.Cells for JavaScript, Excel charts, worksheets, data manipulation, underlying data, operations, JavaScript via C++
 type: docs
 weight: 1000
 url: /javascript-cpp/get-worksheet-of-the-chart/
 ---

 {{% alert color="primary" %}}

 Sometimes, you want to access a worksheet from a chart's reference.
-Aspose.Cells provides the [**Chart.worksheet**](https://reference.aspose.com/cells/javascript-cpp/chart/#worksheet--) property which returns the reference of the worksheet that contains the chart.
+Aspose.Cells provides the [**Chart.worksheet**](https://reference.aspose.com/cells/javascript-cpp/chart/#worksheet--) property, which returns the reference of the worksheet that contains the chart.

 {{% /alert %}}

 The following example shows how to use the [**Chart.worksheet**](https://reference.aspose.com/cells/javascript-cpp/chart/#worksheet--) property.
 The code first prints the name of the worksheet, then accesses the first chart on the worksheet.
 It then prints the worksheet name again, using the [**Chart.worksheet**](https://reference.aspose.com/cells/javascript-cpp/chart/#worksheet--) property.

 ```html
 <!DOCTYPE html>